Processing PostScript data

 The physical connection between the RIP and the engine is also of importance.
 There are various solutions used in the market.

-- A standard network connection between RIP and engine can be used if the data transfer between the 2 devices does not exceed the capacity of a 10 or 100 Mbit line.
-This type of connection is often used for plotters.
+- A standard network connection between RIP and engine can be used if the data transfer between the 2 devices does not exceed the capacity of a 100 Mbps / 1 or 2 Gbps line.
+This type of connection is often used for plotters but increasingly also for platesetters.

 - For cheaper printers and proofers, a USB connection can be used.